The Ultimate Winter Packing List Chicago Edition For 2025

 Layer your outfits with warm underclothing, bring a hat, scarf, and gloves (very important, people seem to forget gloves for some reason), and of course, a good jacket is a no-brainer.

-• Wear thin coats (this is why I only purchase coats and jackets from brands that specialize in winter coats – you wouldn’t buy a long-lasting computer at a grocery store, would you?)
+• Wear thin coats (this is why I only purchase coats and jackets from brands specializing in winter coats – you wouldn’t buy a long-lasting computer at a grocery store, would you?)

 • Expose your ankles